iscc/iscc-schema/docs/terms/index.md

 ## Mapped Terms

-The following terms used in the ISCC metadata vocabulary are mapped to their
+The following terms used in the ISCC metadata vocabulary are mapped to equivalents in other schemas.
-<https://schema.org> equivalents.
-We added comments to the original term descriptions
-to clarify the definition in context with ISCC metadata.
+We added comments to the original term descriptions to clarify the definition in context with ISCC metadata.

 --8<-- "terms-schema.md"